MicrosoftDocs/OfficeDocs-O365SecComp-pr.es-ES/SecurityCompliance/eu-social-security-number-or-equivalent-id.md

 ### <a name="format"></a>Formato

-11 dígitos sin espacios o delimitadores
+11 dígitos sin espacios ni delimitadores

 ### <a name="pattern"></a>Patrón